 Lead the development of creative products that support the delivery of Timesliders at properties across the North East.

-Review and evaluate the creative products, in line with audience and stakeholder feedback.
+Review and evaluate the creative products and equipment, in line with audience and stakeholder feedback.

-Develop sustainable plans for creative products to ensure the longer-term delivery of Timesliders.
+Develop sustainable plans for creative products and equipment to ensure the longer-term delivery of Timesliders.

 Oversee production of creative resources (e.g. puzzles, activity packs, etc), working with external contractors/agencies, as well as internal stakeholders